Varun-Haris/Surveillance-and-roadside-assistance-drone/README.md

 # Roadside-surveillance-drone
-Unmanned Ariel quadcopter to help vehicles stranded on highways
+Unmanned Arial quadcopter to help vehicles stranded on highways

+To run a mission, run the script mission.py